hprose/hprose-objc/README.md

 ## License

 Hprose is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE.md file for more info.